Affine representations of fractional processes with applications in mathematical finance: Fractional Stein Stein model

 \section{Fractional Stein \& Stein model}

-In this section we generalize an affine stochastic volatility model by \textcite{stein1991} to fractional volatility.
-In the original model, the volatility process is a single OU process.
-In our model, it is a fractional process constructed as a superposition of infinitely many OU processes.
-In accordance with empirical facts about realized volatility \parencite{gatheral2014vola} we restrict ourselves to fractional processes with roughness and dependence structure similar to fBM of Hurst index $H <1/2$.
+In this section we generalize an affine stochastic volatility model by Stein and Stein \cite{stein1991} to fractional volatility.
+In the original model, the volatility process is a single OU process, whereas in our model, it is a fractional process, i.e., a superposition of infinitely many OU processes.
+Our main example is of the form

+where $S$ is the asset price, $\sigma \in \mathbb R$, $W$ and $\widetilde W$ are Brownian motions, and $V^H_t$ is Volterra Brownian motion of Hurst index $H<1/2$.
+The restriction to $H<1/2$ is in accordance with well-documented empirical facts about realized volatility \cite{gatheral2014vola}.

+We will show that the fractional Stein and Stein model is affine.
+By this we mean that the log price is the first coordinate of an infinite-dimensional affine process.